 Tossed in a sticky, sweet and tangy glaze made from Dr Pepper soda, the meatballs can either be baked, pan-fried or cooked in the crockpot depending on the recipe.

-What to serve with cocktail meatballs?
+What to serve with dr pepper balls?

 Cocktail meatballs pair well with a wide variety of dishes!
 Whether you are looking to include Dr Pepper Meatballs as a part of your tailgate spread, or enjoy them for dinner, these appetizer and side dishes will round out your menu!